 Although the depth is now set to offer a bait just touching the lake bed, this does not mean it is the best setting for the fish.
 Tench and Bream for example, tip up to feed off the lake bed.
 It is easier for them to take a bait, if the bait and a few inches of line, are laying on the bottom.
 Having the bait just touching the bottom is a good starting point, but expect to adjust the setup to suit the fish.

-Plumbing-up is closely associated with float fishing, but knowing the lay of the land underwater, is also of great advantage when ledger fishing.
+Plumbing-up is closely associated with float fishing, but knowing the lay of the lake bed is also of great advantage when ledger fishing.